TUM-Dev/Campus-Android/README.md

 - Lecture calendar (with in-app view and a syncing service to the device's calendar)
 - Meal plans of various cafeterias (Studentenwerk München)
 - View all your grades
-- Find empty study rooms (currently MI only)
+- Find empty study rooms
 - MVV departure times
 - TUM and related News (mostly in German)
 - Roomfinder